lernest/beesolver/README.md

 - Launch the CLI with `node ./src/index.js`
 - You will be prompted to enter the 6 letters around the circle.
 - You will be prompted to enter the center letter.
-If you choose to validate words (by entering 'y' or 'yes' when prompted), each of the guesses will be verified against the dictionary API to ensure that it has a definition.
+If you choose to validate words (by entering `y` or `yes` when prompted), each of the guesses will be verified against the dictionary API to ensure that it has a definition.
 - If you select interactive mode, the words will be shown to you one at a time.
 Move to the next word by pressing `enter`.
 Quit by entering `q`.
-- The words will be written to a file in the `output` directory when the program finishes running.
+- The words will be written to a file in the `./output` directory when the program finishes running.
 The file pattern for output files is `guesses_MMDD_HHmm.txt`.
 - If 'validate' was selected, an additional file will be written called `validatedGuesses_MMDD_HHmm.txt`.
+- Read the output and enter guesses into your game.
+Note that NYT is much more strict than the dictionary API and many guesses will not qualify.
 - A summary row will be written to `./summary.csv`.

 ## About the word list

-The word list was taken from the [freeDictionaryAPI repo](https://github.com/meetDeveloper/freeDictionaryAPI).
+The word list was taken from the [freeDictionaryAPI](https://github.com/meetDeveloper/freeDictionaryAPI) repo.
 The raw data is in `./data/rawWords.txt`.
 The following pre-processing steps were performed:

 - Filter out words contaning non-alphabetic characters
   - Keep: 'aargh', 'aam'